kiking0501/MathDowsers-ARQMath/README.md

 The math-aware search engine in use is <a href="https://cs.uwaterloo.ca/brushsearch/tangent-l/" target="_blank">Tangent-L</a>.
 More details of the supporting research project can be found in the <a href="https://cs.uwaterloo.ca/brushsearch/" target="_blank">BrushSearch</a> site.

+**ARQMath-3** With a new implemented engine <a href="https://github.com/andrewrkane/mtextsearch" target="_blank">mtextsearch</a>, the team simplifies experimentation, improves retrieval effectiveness, and shows that traditional text retrieval systems can easily be enhanced to become effective math-aware search engines.

 ## Demo